The Olympus OM-D E-M1 Mark II is the flagship Micro Four Thirds camera of the Japanese manufacturer.

 I’m sure scuba diving and free diving lovers would love the idea of a case for their OM-D EM-1 Mark II and Olympus is one of the only camera brand that produces its own underwater housing.

-- Stabilisation.
-The In-body stabilisation is one of the best on the market,
+- Stabilization.
+The In-body stabilization is one of the best on the market,

 - Very small, light yet absolutely solid like a tank,